desalvo/puppet-fail2ban/README.md

 * **bantime**: banning time, in seconds
 * **backend**: backend to be used, defaults to 'auto'.
 Use 'systemd' to force using systemd.
+* **action**: action used to ban, defaults to 'iptables'.
+Set it to 'firewallcmd-ipset' to use firewalld.
 * **findtime**: the counter is set to zero if no match is found within "findtime" seconds
 * **maxretry**: number of matches (i.e. value of the counter) which triggers ban action on the IP
-* **jails**: list of jails to configure, currently supported jails are imap, pop3, ssh, vsftpd
+* **jails**: hash of jails to activate, currently supported options are imap, pop3, sshd, vsftpd.
 * **mailto**: mail address to send notifications
 * **log_file**: the log file path or SYSLOG (default), STDOUT, STDERR
 * **log_level**: the log level, level can be one of CRITICAL, ERROR, WARNING, NOTICE, INFO, DEBUG